tarantool/doc/doc/concepts/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A YAML configuration can include parts that apply only to instances that meet certain conditions.
-This is useful for cluster upgrade scenarios when instances can be running different
+This is useful for cluster upgrade scenarios: during an upgrade, instances can be running
-Tarantool versions and therefore require different configurations.
+different Tarantool versions and therefore require different configurations.

-Conditional parts are defined in the ``conditional`` top-level configuration section,
+Conditional parts are defined in the ``conditional`` configuration section in the global scope
-which includes one or more ``if`` subsections.
+It includes one or more ``if`` subsections.
 Each ``if`` subsection defines conditions
-and configuration parts that applies to instances that meet these conditions.
+and configuration parts that apply to instances that meet these conditions.

 The example below shows a ``conditional`` section for cluster upgrade from Tarantool 3.0.0
 to Tarantool 3.1.0:

--   The user-defined :ref:`label <configuration_label>` ``upgraded`` is ``true``
+-   The user-defined :ref:`label <configuration_labels>` ``upgraded`` is ``true``
     on instances that are running Tarantool 3.1.0 or later.
 On older versions, it is ``false``.
 -   Two ``compat`` options that were introduced in 3.1.0 are defined for Tarantool 3.1.0
     instances.
 On older versions, they would cause an error.